Bezalel School Administration

 Pam Stott homeschooled all 4 of her children, who are now adults.
 Jean Mabry, founder of Bezalel, is her mother, so her children have been involved in Bezalel from its inception.
 She loves teaching kids the truths of God's Word and has taught dance, creative worship, and silk dyeing alongside her mother for over 30 years.
 She has been to Israel many times and has a heart for God's special people.
 She is excited to see Bezalel continue on for the next generation.

-Bezalel also has 5 board members who share the weekly operation of the school.
+Bezalel board members share the weekly operation of the school.
 These are volunteer parents who coordinate registration, communications, volunteer helpers, website maintenance, fundraising, and a host of other things without which Bezalel could not function.
 They are a blessing to us all!